corda/corda/docs/source/hot-cold-deployment.rst

 :on: Whether hot cold high availability is turned on, default is ``false``.

 :machineName: Unique name for node.
-Used when checking which node is active.
-Example: *corda-ha-vm1.example.com*
+It is combined with the node's base directory to create an identifier which is used in the mutual exclusion process (signal which corda instance is active and using the database).
+Default value is the machines host name.

 :updateInterval: Period(milliseconds) over which the running node updates the mutual exclusion lease.